Oleksandr Lokota

-Lieutenant General Oleskandr Dmytrovich Lokota (Ukrainian: Олександр Дмитрович Локота; born in 3 February 1961), is a Ukrainian military officer, who had been the commander of the Operational Command North from 2013 to 2017.
-He is currently the he head of the main department of defense and mobilization planning is the deputy chief of the General Staff of the Armed Forces of Ukraine.
+Lieutenant General Oleskandr Dmytrovich Lokota (Ukrainian: Олександр Дмитрович Локота; born on 3 February 1961), is a Ukrainian military officer, who had been the commander of the Operational Command North from 2013 to 2017.
+He is currently the head of the main department of defense and mobilization planning is the deputy chief of the General Staff of the Armed Forces of Ukraine.
 Lokota is a participant of hostilities in the east of Ukraine and peacekeeping missions of Ukraine under the auspices of the UN — UNPROFOR and IFOR.

 Biography

-Oleksandr Lokota was born in 3 February 1961.
+Oleksandr Lokota was born on 3 February 1961.

 In 1982, he graduated from the Kyiv higher military command school named after M. V. Frunze.

 Since October 1995, he held the position of commander of the 240th separate special battalion, together with which he participated in UNPROFOR and IFOR peacekeeping missions in Bosnia and Herzegovina.

 During Lokota's leadership, the battalion was able to establish discipline and organization, which the Ukrainian unit was sorely lacking.

 For a long time he held the post of Chief of Staff of the 6th Army Corps of the Armed Forces of Ukraine.
 On 20 August 2008, Lokota was promoted to major general.

 In 2011, he served as the commander of the 6th Army Corps of the Armed Forces of Ukraine.

 From 2012 to 2013, he became the head of the defense planning department of the command of the Ukrainian Ground Forces.
 In 2013, Lokota was appointed chief of staff of the Operational Command North.